hult1989/eos-apm/README.md

-# eos-abm
+# eos-apm
-This is an android battery manager. we build it as it is the pinal project of our class.
+This is an android battery manager.
+Apm is shortfor Apm Power Manager. :)